 8 km further you reach Bondokodi in the district of Kodi.
 Kodi is the westernmost district of Sumba.
 It is well known for the highest roofs of traditional houses.
 Sometimes these roofs look like pointed caps, they bend somewhat - lacking only the bobble.
-Bondokodi is the regional centre and 2 km from the coast, Pero (Perro), a small village at the coast.
+Bondokodi is the regional center and 2 km from the coast, Pero (Perro), a small village at the coast.
 Bondokodi is Christian - Pero Muslim.
 Both places are the starting point for excursions to villages in the area.Tourists also come because of the beaches.
 Beaches stretch about 15 km from the western tip of Sumba to the southeast.
 Despite the protective reefs the surf is very strong at high tide, mainly in the south-east.
 You can bathe only when the waves are not too high.
 If you are looking for gorgeous tropical beaches, you will be disappointed.

 To the southeast, the following round trail of about 10 km is possible: In Pero you must be ferried across the Bondokodi River.
 Then walk along the beach to the megalithic grave stone on Ratenggaro beach ... probably the most visited place in Sumba.
-The village of Ratenggaro itself is no longer visited by many tour guides, because of the aggressive behaviour of it's residents.
+The village of Ratenggaro itself is no longer visited by many tour guides, because of the aggressive behaviour of its residents.
 The village on the other side of the river and the bay is Wainyapu.
-To get there you must cross the river only at the river outfall, if you want to avoid an encounter with crocodiles. (cf. Wainyapu above).
-Then back again across the river and along the road.
+A river crossing is strongly discouraged, if you want to avoid an encounter with crocodiles (cf. Wainyapu above).
+Then back again along the road.
 First you will pass the village of Ratenggaro.
 At the entrance of the village you see delicately decorated tombs.
 Several of the village houses have been rebuilt after a major fire with the help of a wealthy Indonesian woman.
 500 meters further you will pass the village of Paranobaroro.
 There is the house of the Rajah of Kodi with the highest roof in Sumba with about 30 meters.
-On the way back you pass other villages.
+On the way back, you pass other villages.
 Via the river bridge, you get back to Bondokodi and Pero.